 Primary care is the foundation of the optometric profession, and Indiana University School of Optometry is committed to high quality training and patient care in this field.
-We are seeking a candidate who will be an enthusiastic member of our faculty, participate in patient care, actively engage in clinical and didactic teaching, and promote the school and the profession at a state and national level.
+We are seeking two candidates who will be enthusiastic members of our faculty, participate in patient care, actively engage in clinical and didactic teaching, and promote the school and the profession at a state and national level.
 Primary Care at Indiana University School of Optometry incorporates educating and precepting students in all areas of patient care, including anterior and posterior segment disease, neuro-optometry, contact lenses, binocular vision, and urgent care.
 The successful candidate should have an OD (or equivalent) degree, be eligible for an Indiana optometric license, and have completed an accredited residency program or have equivalent experience.
 Candidates also have the opportunity to advance optometry through participation in collaborative clinical research.

 The School of Optometry has well-established professional degree and clinical programs, as well as widely recognized research and graduate programs.
 The School has two teaching clinics as well as a variety of externship and residency affiliations.
 Indiana University has an active commitment to community health and education.
 Additional information about the school and Indiana University is available at http://www.optometry.iu.edu.